|Municipal House (Obecní dům) in Prague is the city's foremost Art Nouveau building, and one of the finest of its kind in Europe.

 Classical concerts in the Smetana boast the largest orchestras to play the city.
 Indeed Municipal House is home to the Czech National Symphony Orchestra.

 All concerts listed on Prague Experience at Municipal House are held in the Smetana Hall, not a minor salon.
-For concert listings and to book tickets: Prague concerts.
+View listings and book Prague concert tickets.

 On the ground floor of Municipal House is the first-class Municipal House Restaurant, a delightful place to experience elegant 1920s style fine dining.
 Running along one full side of the restaurant, huge windows